themains/piedomains/README.rst

 Newpydomains: Predict category based on domain and its content
 ==================================================

+This package used `Shallalist dataset <https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZXTQ7V>`__ to train the model.
+Scrapped homepages of the domains mentioned in above dataset.
 This package predicts the category based on the domain name and its content.

 Install
 -------